 The downside of the new file formats is that older versions of Word don't know how to open these .docx and .docm documents.
-To open Word 2007 files with an older version (even formats.
+To open Word 2007 files with an older version (even Word 2003), you need to install the Microsoft Office Compatibility Pack.

+This software fix gives pre-2007 versions of Word the power to open documents in the new formats.
 Even then, you may not be able to use or edit parts of the file that use new Word features (like themes, equations, and content controls).
 To download the free compatibility pack, go to www.office.microsoft.com and type office 2007 compatibility into the search box at the top of the page.